pimutils/khal/doc/source/configspec.rst

     Whether to use bold text for light colors or not.
 Non-bold light colors may not work on all terminals but allow using light background colors.

       :type: boolean
       :default: True

+.. _view-dynamic_days:

+.. object:: dynamic_days

+    Defines the behaviour of ikhal's right column.
+If `True`, the right column will show events for as many days as fit, moving the cursor through the list will also select the appropriate day in the calendar column on the left.
+If `False`, only a fixed ([default] timedelta) amount of days' events will be shown, moving through events will not change the focus in the left column.

+      :type: boolean
+      :default: True